6-year-old Newark girl dies after fall from window

-NEWARK, New Jersey (WABC) --A 6-year-old girl died from her injuries after falling from a third story window in Newark.
+NEWARK, New Jersey (WABC) --A 6-year-old girl died from her injuries after falling from a third-story window in Newark late Monday.

-The girl fell from the window in the bathroom at the 14th Avenue building just before midnight Monday night.
+Authorities say Yoriani Encarnacion fell from the window at the 14th Avenue building just before midnight.

+Police were at the scene Tuesday interviewing the girl's grieving mother, and family and friends had been stopping by throughout the day to offer condolences.

+Friends say the girl and her mother had only lived in the apartment for a short time and had company over Monday night, and a group of five or six children was playing in another room.

 She was taken to University Hospital in Newark in critical condition, where she later died.

-Newark Police are investigating and did not immediately announce any criminal charges.
+Newark police are investigating and did not immediately announce any criminal charges.

+There was no window guard on the window in question, though there were guards in place on other parts of the building.

+The building super admits every unit should have window guards and it's not clear why this window didn't have them.

 ----------